-Your organization should request funds based upon immediate disbursement/reimbursement requirements.
-Funds will not be paid in a lump sum, but rather disbursed over time as project costs are incurred or anticipated (with the exception of block grant programs such as the Byrne Justice Assistance Grant [JAG] Program, Juvenile Accountability Block Grant [JABG] Program, and State Criminal Alien Assistance Program [SCAAP] awards, which may be drawn or paid out in a lump sum).
+Organizations should request funds based upon immediate disbursement/reimbursement requirements.
+Funds will not be paid in a lump sum, but rather disbursed over time as project costs are incurred or anticipated.

-You should time your draw down requests to ensure that Federal cash on hand is the minimum needed for disbursements/reimbursements to be made immediately or within 10 days.
-If the funds are not spent or disbursed within 10 days, you must return them to the awarding agency.
+Draw down requests should be timed to ensure that Federal cash on hand is the minimum needed for disbursements/reimbursements to be made immediately or within 10 days.
+If not spent or disbursed within 10 days, funds must be returned to the awarding agency.

-Fund requests from subrecipients create a continuing cash demand on award balances of the State.
-States should keep in mind that idle funds in the hands of subrecipients will impair the goals of effective cash management.
+Fund requests from subrecipients create a continuing cash demand on award balances of the recipient.
+Recipients should keep in mind that idle funds in the hands of subrecipients will impair the goals of effective cash management.

-You should develop written procedures for cash management of funds to ensure that Federal cash on hand is kept at or near zero.
-OCFO periodically conducts financial reviews to ensure that this requirement is met.
+Develop written procedures for cash management of funds to ensure that Federal cash on hand is kept at or near zero.
+DOJ periodically conducts financial reviews to ensure that this requirement is met.